Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-vitis-vision.rst

 Evaluating the Functionality
 =============================

-You can build the kernels and test the functionality through software emulation, hardware emulation, and running directly on supported hardware with the FPGA.
+You can build the kernels and test the functionality through hardware emulation, and running directly on supported hardware with the FPGA.

-**Software Emulation**: Software emulation is equivalent to running a C-simulation of the kernel.
-The time for compilation is minimal, and is therefore recommended to be the first step in testing the kernel.

 **Hardware Emulation**: Hardware emulation runs the test on the generated RTL after synthesis of the C/C++ code.
-The simulation, since being done on RTL requires longer to complete when compared to software emulation.
+The simulation, since being done on RTL requires longer to complete.

 **Testing on the Hardware**: To test on hardware, the kernel must be compiled into a bitstream (building for hardware).
 This would consume some time since the C/C++ code must be converted to